COVID-19 Legal Update: Nonprofit Response ChecklistPDF

 - Should the company develop a business continuity plan, risk management, or operational plan for the months ahead?

 The above checklist provides only a brief summary of programs or ideas for companies during the COVID-19 crisis.
-Please reach out to a member of the Robinson Bradshaw Coronavirus Response Team or your regular contact at the firm with any questions, for assistance in preparing or revising your company’s internal policies and procedures in response to COVID-19, or to discuss the specific applicability of any of the programs above to your business.
+Please reach out to your regular contact at the firm with any questions, for assistance in preparing or revising your company’s internal policies and procedures in response to COVID-19, or to discuss the specific applicability of any of the programs above to your business.